 What agile working looks like at Valudio

-So, what exactly is it that hides behind the buzzword ‘agile’?
-And what does adaptability and flexible working look like at Valudio?
+So, what exactly hides behind the buzzword ‘agile’?
+And what do adaptability and flexible working look like at Valudio?
 Read on to find out.

 What is agile working?